 - Proof of earnest money payment, which is a deposit you give the seller to show you're serious about buying the home

 Underwriters will review your application and paperwork, and it’s common for them to ask for additional information during their review.
-This might include updated bank statements or letters of explanation for things like income or employment changes.
+This might include updated bank statements or letters of explanation for things like credit issues and income or employment changes.
 The faster you can provide this information, the sooner you'll get to the closing table.

 Other circumstances that can delay or even prevent a home closing from going through include: